Ezekiel-DA/MWNext-BLE/README.md

 See _Tag writing process_ below for more.

-The ESP32 also offers one custom service per device on the costume, allowing actual control.
-These are not advertised, Centrals (clients) are expected to look for the Costume Control Service to find the ESP32, then hardcode the UUIDs of the services to be controlled.
-In the future, it may be wise to have each device expose the same custom service ("Costume Device Service"?), since multiple instances of a given service UUID are possible in BLE?
+The ESP32 also offers one **instance** of a custom service per device on the costume, allowing actual control.
+These are not advertised; Centrals (clients) are expected to look for the Costume Control Service to find the ESP32, then query for instances of the Light Device Service.

+### Light Device

-Currently though, clients should query services by their known UUIDs, then, for each, query all characteristics and decide how to control each device based on what characteristics are present.
+For each instance of this service, Centrals should query all characteristics and decide how to control each device based on the _Capabilities_ characteristic, and what other characteristics are present.
 Possible characteristics are:
   - Object Name (`0x2ABE`): `<a friendly name for the object>`.
 Read only.
-  - Type: a single `uint8_t` representing the device type; slightly, but not completely, redundant with whether or not color controlling characteristics are present.
+  - ~~Type: a single `uint8_t` representing the device type; slightly, but not completely, redundant with whether or not color controlling characteristics are present.
 To be cleaned up.
+Read only.~~ DEPRECATED in V2.0.0
+  - Capabilities: a single `uint8_t` bitfield representing what the light device can do.
 Read only.
-  - Mode: a single `uint8_t`; 0 to mean OFF, 1+ to be some sort of animation.
+  - ID: a single `uint8_t` representing a sequential ID for the device.
+To be set statically when defining the costume; used by Centrals for presentation purposes, e.g. to determine in what order to show devices in UI.
+Read only.
+  - State: a boolean (coded as a single `uint8_t` as far as BLE is concerned) indicating whether this specific device is ON or OFF.
 Read, write, notify and indicate.
+  - Mode: a single `uint8_t`; 0 for steady, 1+ for some sort of animation (V1.0.0, DEPRECATED: 0 to mean OFF, 1+ to be some sort of animation).
+Read, write, notify and indicate.
   - Hue: a single `uint8_t` color value; present if object supports colors.
 Read, write, notify and indicate.
-  - Saturation: a single `uint8_t` light power value; present only if object supports colors.
+  - Saturation: a single `uint8_t` light saturation value; present only if object supports colors.
+255 is fully saturated color; 0 turns any hue to white.
 Read, write, notify and indicate.
+  - Value: a single `uint8_t` light power value.
+Read, write, notify, indicate.
   - CycleColor: a boolean (coded as a single `uint8_t` as far as BLE is concerned) valid indicating whether or not colors are cycling; present only if object supports colors.
 Read, write, notify and indicate.

+TODO: how to model devices with __addressable__ capability?
+Number or LEDs?
+Physical configuration? (line, matrix, circle, etc.?)

 See `config.h` for values and enums etc. See `Ezekiel-DA/MWNext-BLE-remote-ios` for sample implementation of client app.

+### Motor Control Device?
+TODO

 ### Tag writing process
 - When a tag is presented, it will initially be read (updating settings on the client)*